maxsauers13/STFW/Nan_log.md

 - solve the bug occur when item count is over the limit
 - able to fetch items from chest by clicking it

+## 3/27/2022
+- add day&night system
+- date and time will show on the screen

 NEED TO DO：
  1. be able to drop the item